Emerg. relief & food

 In progress

-Hungry For Life International (HFL) facilitates direct engagement between churches and groups in Canada and communities around the world to address needless suffering.
+Hungry For Life International facilitates direct engagement between churches and groups in Canada and communities around the world to address needless suffering.
 HFL has worked in Ukraine since 2004, helping groups engage in compassionate projects such as widow and orphan care, food programs, social assistance, and building projects.
-Hungry For Life's projects are primarily located in the central-east of the country, in the areas of Nikopol, Poltava, and Mariupol.
+Hungry For Life's projects are primarily located in the eastern part of the country.
 Additionally, prior to the war, two HFL staff members, Chad and Mary Martz, were living in Zakarpattia, strategically close to the bordering countries of Slovakia, Hungary and Romania.

 Phase 1: Initial Response (Completed)